What Is the CryptoLocker Virus?

 There are several things you can do to prevent CryptoLocker and other types of malware from ruining your day:

-• Keep your operating system and antivirus software up-to-date: Cybersecurity threats are constantly evolving, so it’s important to ensure your computer is running the latest version of its OS and that you have an up-to-date antivirus program installed.
+• Keep your operating system and antivirus software up-to-date.
+Cybersecurity threats constantly evolve, so ensuring your computer runs the latest OS version and has an up-to-date antivirus program installed is vital.

-• Be careful what you click on: Many people become infected with malware by clicking suspicious links and ending up on malicious websites or by opening attachments in emails or on websites.
+• Be careful what you click on.
+Many people become infected with malware by clicking suspicious links and ending up on malicious websites or opening attachments in emails or websites.
 If you don’t know who sent you an email or if something looks suspicious, don’t click on it, especially if it’s an executable file!

-• Back up your data regularly: If you have important files on your computer, make sure to back them up regularly in case they become corrupted or encrypted by malware.
+• Back up your data regularly.
+If you have important files on your computer, back them up regularly if they become corrupted or encrypted by malware.
 You can back up your data locally (on an external hard drive or USB drive) or online (in the cloud).

 Using reputable cloud backup services is one of the most dependable ways to protect your files from ransomware like CryptoLocker.
-For a small monthly fee, you can have peace of mind that your most important files are safe.
+For a small monthly fee, you can know that your most important files are safe.

 Final Thoughts

-The CryptoLocker is a nasty piece of malware that can cause severe damage to your computer, and it’s a threat to both individuals and businesses.
-Attackers can cause major disruption and financial loss if you’re not prepared.
+The CryptoLocker is a nasty piece of malware that can cause severe damage to your computer and threaten both individuals and businesses.
+Attackers can cause significant disruption and financial loss if you’re not prepared.